NIRAULAprabhakar/hello-world/README.md

 # hello-world
-This is my first time on github.
-I am proud of how far you've come
+This was my first time on github.
+Proud of how far I've come